You have decided to make a food product? The process goes like this

 Please, be brave to ask the supplier to open the product for you as FOS Squared does, you will be surprised.

-Searching for the definition of premium and fine foods, we found that apart from an exceptional packaging, consumers believe that their value should be defined by the top quality ingredients and subsequently superior taste.
+Searching for the definition of premium foods, those finest and most eclectic foods, we found that apart from an exceptional and appealing packaging, consumers believe that their value should be defined by the top quality ingredients and subsequently superior taste.

 But a more ''scientific'' thorough look through the web and books, we sourced* that fine and specialty foods have the following characteristics: